Schmiddo/torchpcl/docs/batching.md

 and device; torchpcl does not silently cast one geometry input to another.
 Offsets and point-aligned attributes must share the point device.

+Neighbor search selects candidates using float32 coordinates for both geometry dtypes.
+Public squared distances are recomputed from the original points and queries in their input dtype.
+Consequently, float64 search results retain float64 distance evaluation, while candidate identity has float32 precision.

 CUDA results stay on CUDA.
 Testing and application code should compare them with `torch.testing.assert_close` rather than NumPy-based helpers.